Securing Consensus from Long-Range Attacks through Collaboration: Malicious Attacks

 \subsection{Slice Shifting}

-Each honest \PoC{} miner is expected to search for a nonce in its slice until it receives a valid nonce from another miner or it has exhausted its slice.
+Each honest \PoC{} miner should search for a nonce in its set of slices until it receives a valid nonce from another miner or it has exhausted its slices.
 A malicious miner may not follow this behavior; it may want to disrupt the process of nonce finding.
 If the malicious miners are fortunate and the nonce is present in their slices, then honest miners may never receive the nonce, and \PoC{} will come to a halt.
-We aim to quickly resolve such a situation and prevent further performance degradation.
-We do so by running our novel {\em slice shifting} algorithm that switches miner slices under failures.
+We aim to quickly resolve such a situation.
+We do so by running our {\em slice shifting} algorithm that switches miner slices under failures.
 This is done with the aim that when an honest miner has access to the slice held by a malicious miner, it can discover the nonce in that slice and broadcast it to other miners.

+Next, we illustrate slice shifting protocol through an example.
+Post this, we will explain the protocol in detail.

 \begin{example} Figure~\ref{fig:poc_malicious} illustrates the slice shifting protocol.
 Assume the nonce lies in slice $[2,3]$ and miner $\Miner_2$ fails to announce the nonce.
-Eventually, honest miners will timeout and trigger slice shifting protocol.
+Eventually, honest miners timeout while waiting to receive a valid nonce and trigger slice shifting protocol.
 These miners must create a certificate to prove that a majority wants to do slice shifting.
 They send this certificate to the replicas of $\Service$ for attestation.
 Post this, each miner works on a new slice.
 Once, they discover the nonce, they initiate the process of penalizing $\Miner_2$. \end{example}

-{\bf Timer Initialization.} Honest \PoC{} miners, who have exhausted their slice search space and do not have a valid nonce, need a mechanism to make progress.
+{\bf Timer Initialization.} \PoC{} miners, who have exhausted their slice search space and do not have a valid nonce, need a mechanism to make progress.
 We follow existing \BFT{} works and require each miner to set a {\em timer} before it starts mining a slice.
-Specifically, each miner sets a timer $\delta$ for the $\BlockHeight$-th block (Figure~\ref{alg:miners}, Line~\ref{alg:start-timer}) and stops $\delta$ when it has a valid nonce for the $\BlockHeight$-th block.
+Specifically, each miner sets a timer $\delta$ for the $\BlockHeight$-th block and stops $\delta$ when it has a valid nonce for the $\BlockHeight$-th block.